 I like to use two browser windows to speed BER tuning.
 One window is open to the Configuration/Expert/MMDVMHost page and one is open to the Dashboard page showing BER.

-Set your radio to the parrot channel if available (DMR private call to talk group 9990) and transmit, you should always give your callsign when transmitting, "K9OJ echo test".
+Set your radio to the parrot channel if available (DMR private call to talk group 9990) and transmit for at least 10 seconds to get a BER calculation.
+You should always give your callsign when transmitting, "K9OJ echo test".

 Monitor the Dashboard BER.
 I like to write it down when testing.
 Transmit two or three times to make sure you're getting a representative BER value.
 Be sure and transmit with the radio held in the exact same position to make the BER values consistent.